 Review the issues list and find something that interests you.
 You could also check the “help-wanted” list.
 It is wise to start with something relatively straight forward and achievable, and that no one is already assigned.
 If no one is assigned, then assign the issue to yourself.
 Please be considerate and rescind the assignment if you cannot finish in a reasonable time, or add a comment saying that you are still actively working the issue if you need a little more time.

-Just browse through the open CRs on Gerrit to get started.
+Just browse through the open PRs on GitHub to get started.

 Setting up development environment¶